SW MN IPM Stuff 2016 Issue 7

 Based on degree-day models and the status of the local peony bloom, European corn borer flight should have started in Southern MN.
 Corn borers winter as mature larvae in corn stalk residue and pupate in the spring.
 Degree-day accumulations for corn borer are started on January 1.

 When more than 370 degree-days accumulate, moths start to emerge from pupae.
-For an estimate of corn borer development in your area see European corn borer degree-day map.
 For those of you in more northern and western parts of Minnesota, the univoltine strain of European corn borer develop at a different rate with respect to degree days.

 Hybrids without above ground Bt protection should be scouted for corn borer infestations.
 When scouting 1st generation corn borer, focus on the tallest corn.
 Corn less than 18 inch extended leaf height are protected by a compound called DIMBOA.